3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: Experiments

 \subsection{Experimental Setup}

-\mypar{Baselines.} We compare our 3D-GRAND against the following baselines: 3D-LLM~\cite{hong20233dllm}, LEO~\cite{huang2024leo}, and 3D-Vista~\cite{zhu20233dvista}.
-Each model, along with the specific checkpoint used to obtain the results, is documented in the appendix.
-Our proposed model is based on Llama-2 \cite{touvron2023llama}.
+\mypar{Model.} Our proposed model is based on Llama-2 \citep{touvron2023llama}.
 The input is object-centric context, including a scene graph with each object’s category, centroid (x, y, z), and extent (width, height, depth), along with the text instruction and user query.
 During training, we utilized ground-truth centroids and extents.
-For inference, we used bounding boxes predicted by Mask3D \cite{Schult23ICRA}.
+For inference, we used bounding boxes predicted by Mask3D \citep{Schult23ICRA}.
 Examples of input/output and details of the model can be found in the supplementary material.

+\mypar{Baselines.} We compare our 3D-GRAND against the following baselines: 3D-LLM~\citep{hong20233dllm}, LEO~\citep{huang2024leo}, and 3D-Vista~\citep{zhu20233dvista}.
+Each model, along with the specific checkpoint used to obtain the results, is documented in the appendix.

-\mypar{Datasets.} We evaluate our model 3D-GRAND on two datasets: 3D-POPE and ScanRefer.
+\mypar{Datasets.} We evaluate our model 3D-GRAND on 3D-POPE and ScanRefer.
 3D-POPE is our newly introduced benchmark dataset for evaluating object hallucination in 3D-LLMs, as described in Section~\ref{sec:evaluation}.
-For ScanRefer, We utilized the validation split which contains 9,508 natural language descriptions of 2,068 objects in 141 ScanNet \cite{dai2017scannet} scenes.
+For ScanRefer, We utilized the validation split which contains 9,508 natural language descriptions of 2,068 objects in 141 ScanNet \citep{dai2017scannet} scenes.

 \mypar{Metrics.} For the ScanRefer benchmark, we use the official evaluation metrics, including Accuracy@0.25IoU and Accuracy@0.5IoU.
 For the 3D-POPE benchmark, we report accuracy, precision, recall, F1 score, and ``Yes'' rate under the three sampling strategies described in Section \ref{sec:evaluation}.